 Covers the transition between exercises involving student actors' portrayal of self and their subsequent portrayal of characters.
-A course fee is required.
-Prerequisite: THTR 110, 120, and 130.
-Co-requisite: THTR 121 and 131
+Prerequisite: THTR 110, 120, and 130 with grades of C or higher.
+Co-requisite: THTR 121 and 131.

-THTR 120 - Theatre Voice I 1:1:1
+THTR 120 - Theatre Voice I

 Introduction of techniques that allow actors to develop a natural on-stage speaking voice and to interpret written materials effectively.
-A course fee is required.
 Co-requisite: THTR 110 and 130.